xregistry/spec/core/spec.md

 will be slightly different (to exclude Resource level attributes).
 See the next sections for more information.

-Resource and "default" Version extension attributes would also appear as `xRegistry-` HTTP headers.
+Scalar default Version extension attributes would also appear as `xRegistry-` HTTP headers.

 ##### Serializing Resource Metadata

-Appending `$meta` to a Resource's URL path indicates a request to manage the xRegistry metadata about a Resource rather than its "document".
-When `$meta` appears then the HTTP body of the message MUST contain a serialization of the xRegistry metadata of that Resource.
+Appending `$json` to a Resource or Version's URL path modifies the serialization of the entity such that rather than the HTTP body containing the entity's domain specific "document" and the xRegistry metadata being in HTTP headers, all of them are instead within the HTTP body as one JSON object.
+If the entity's "document" is included within the object then it'll appear under a `RESOURCE*` attribute (as discussed above).

+The advantage of this format is that the HTTP body will contain all of the xRegistry metadata and not just the scalar values - as is the case when they appear as HTTP headers.
+This allows for management of all metadata as well as any possible domain specific document at one time.

+Note that in the case of a reference to a Resource, the xRegistry metadata will be from the default Version, plus the extra `meta` and `versions` related attributes.

 When serialized as a JSON object, a Resource (not a Version) MUST adhere to this form: